 One of the final restaurant design tips we have for you is to define who your target audience is and what they might expect from a restaurant like yours.
 The location also plays an integral part in this choice because it can help you choose the decor.
 When you think about a French restaurant in Manhattan, can’t you already picture the gorgeous chandelier and luxury tapestry chairs?

 If you’re targeting millennials, feel free to experiment with modern restaurant kitchen design and funky decorations.
-If your clientele fancies a glass of wine while waiting for their table, brainstorm some restaurant bar design ideas that will make their experience unforgettable.
+If your clientele fancies a glass of wine while waiting for their table, brainstorm some small restaurant bar design ideas that will make their experience unforgettable.

 That’s a Wrap